Clarithromycin, 500 mg 14 pcs

 Colchicine

-The effects of colchicine may be increased if clarithromycin and colchicine are taken together.
-The possible development of clinical symptoms of colchicine poisoning must be monitored especially in elderly patients and patients with chronic renal failure (some cases have been reported to be fatal).
+When clarithromycin is taken together with colchicine, the effect of colchicine may be enhanced.
+It is necessary to monitor the possible development of clinical symptoms of colchicine poisoning, especially in elderly patients and patients with chronic renal failure (some cases have been reported to be fatal).

 In patients with normal renal and hepatic function, the dose of colchicine should be reduced when used concomitantly with clarithromycin.

-The concomitant use of clarithromycin and colchicine is contraindicated in patients with impaired hepatic and renal function (see Contraindications).
+The simultaneous use of clarithromycin and colchicine is contraindicated in patients with impaired liver and kidney function (see section “Contraindications”).

 Digoxin